marysanford/policlim/README.md

 ## Data
 We make the data available in two formats:
 * At the **manifesto level**, in which each manifesto is given a score which equals the proportion of sentences in the manifesto that the model labelled climate-relevant.
+Available in this repo at `data/variable_creation/manifesto_level_30Jul24.csv'
 * At the **quasi-sentence** level, with a binary variable indicating the prediction for climate-relevance for each quasi-sentence, along with the probability scores of each class (only available upon request for the moment as it is very large).

 ## Fine-tuned model